Tautulli/Tautulli/API.md

     img_format (str):       png
     fallback (str):         "poster", "cover", "art"
-    refresh (bool):         True or False whether to refresh the image cache
+    refresh (bool):         True or False whether to refresh the image cache return_hash (bool):     True or False to return the self-hosted image hash instead of the image

 Returns:
     None